An ice-cold cocktail that brings the heat? The Tequila Limeade is the best of both worlds.

 Instructions

-- Muddle gently the agave nectar, cilantro leaves, and slices of jalapeño in a shaker.
+- Gently muddle the agave nectar, cilantro leaves, and slices of jalapeño in a shaker.

 - Add both the blanco tequila and freshly squeezed lime juice in the shaker, followed by the ice.
 Shake well.

-- Top with soda water and with a sprig of cilantro.
+- Top with soda water and garnish with a sprig of cilantro or a lime wheel.

 Nutrition

-A stylish and tall Collins glass filled with ice is the perfect home for this cocktail.
+A stylish and tall collins glass filled with ice is the perfect home for this cocktail.
 A sprig of cilantro on top adds an extra dash of peppery zest.
+Or, go for a lime wheel if you fancy a little more citrus.

-An easy adjustment, just omit the added agave syrup and jalapeño slices for a less intense experience.
-Or if only want a little kick in your cocktail, try just one, or half of one, jalapeño slice instead of two.
+Just omit the added agave syrup and jalapeño slices for a less intense experience.
+Or if you only want a little kick in your cocktail, try just one jalapeño slice instead of two.

 Tequila Limeade Variations

-Nothing beats a cold cocktail on those hot and moist summer days.
-And it’ll be poolside season before you know it, so Twist and Toast has a nice selection of other heat beaters you can make:
+Nothing beats a cold cocktail on those hot and humid summer days.
+And it’ll be poolside season before you know it, so Twist and Toast has a nice selection of other heat-beaters you can make when the time is right.

-- Skinny Paloma – I write about the lighter, but no less potent, take on the summer favorite.
-Indulge a little more with this cocktail.
+- Skinny Paloma – A lighter, but no less potent, take on the summer favorite.

-- Gin Fizz – I talk about one of the best summertime treats here.
-This cocktail soon became a favorite of mine after writing about it.
+- Gin Fizz – One of the best summertime treats.
+This cocktail soon became a favorite of mine.

 - Vodka Mojito – Vodka replaces tequila in this version of the Mojito, and you won’t be disappointed.